DeepThakkar1/myeventino/Readme.md

-Event Booking and Managing Web application
+Event Booking and Managing Web application.
+Allows People to check, book, manage different listed venues for buisnesses, conferences, parties, marriages.
+It also allows vendors to host their venue on the website.
+Website provides live status updates regarding availability of the venues.

 Technologies used - HTML, CSS, Javascript, MySQL, AJAX, Laravel PHP